modouaicha023/GalsenCodingChallenge/CONTRIBUTING.md

 Welcome to the Galsen Coding Challenge project!
 We appreciate your interest in contributing.
 Before you start, please take a moment to read our contribution guidelines.

+## Project Boards

+We manage our project and features using GitHub Project Boards.
+Check out the current project board [here↗️](https://github.com/users/modouaicha023/projects/5).

 ## Getting Started

 1. Fork the repository to your GitHub account.